 The Whartons left the Mount finally in 1911, as Teddy Wharton became increasingly mentally unstable.
 Edith wrote “Ethan Frome” in the same year, and she divorced Teddy Wharton in 1913, setting off a period of manic energy, Schuyler said.
 She was traveling constantly, full of restless vigor, indecision and unsettlement.

-And then, in 1914, at an Edwardian garden party, she learned the ArchDuke Franz Ferdinand had been assassinated.
+And then, in 1914, at an Edwardian garden party, she learned that the ArchDuke Franz Ferdinand had been assassinated.
 She describes returning home in her first essay in “Fighting France” — “It was sunset when we reached the gates of Paris.
 Under the heights of St. Cloud and Suresnes the reaches of the Seine trembled with the stillness of a holiday evening. … The next day the air was thundery with rumors.”

 Within days the city had mobilized.
 Troops were called out, taxis were commandeered, shops were closing and tourists were stranded.
 Paris was becoming paralyzed and silent.
 Nothing was moving.
 Houses and hotels were turning into Red Cross hospitals.

 And she loved this city.
 So she set out to do what she could.
 She wrote to America scenes of war she saw firsthand.

 More war correspondents would come later, some of them women, including Arlington, Vt., novelist Dorothy Canfield Fisher, said Alan Price of Great Barrington, professor emeritus of English and American Studies at Pennsylvania State University and author of “The End of the Age of Innocence: Edith Wharton in the First World War.”